drduron/TrAISformer_Group_Project/README.md

 Each dataset has a folder containing the required code.

 ## Northeast:
-- *Setup-NE.ipynb:* This is the main file that can will download the repo, make nay needed changes and run the model on the original data. then run the model on new data.
+- *Setup-NE.ipynb:* This is the main file that can will download the repo, make any needed changes and run the model on the original data.
+Then run the model on new data.
 Then it will generate needed plots.

 ## Midatlantic:
 -

 ## Florida:
-- *Setup-FL.ipynb:* This is the main file that can will download the repo, make nay needed changes and run the model on the original data. then run the model on new data.
+- *Setup-FL.ipynb:* This is the main file that can will download the repo, make any needed changes and run the model on the original data.
+Then run the model on new data.
 Then it will generate needed plots.

 # Required
 - A up to date version of python